WAVN’s Telisa Franklin talks what’s happening in the 901

 MEMPHIS, Tenn.
 (WMC) - It’s Tuesday, which means Action News 5′s Andrew Douglas and WAVN’s Telisa Franklin are talking about what’s trending in Memphis.

-Andrew and Telisa caught up at the Digital Desk to talk about the Raleigh Farmers Market every 3rd Saturday from 9 a.m. to 1 p.m.
+Andrew and Telisa caught up at the Digital Desk to talk about the Pink Palace Craft Fair and the Peabody Vance Community Festival.

-She also talked about a Senior Game Day on September 16th from 1 p.m. to 3 p.m. hosted by Pendlove Inc.
+She also shared the details about MemFix hosted by the Greater Whitehaven Economic Development Corporation at Southland Mall on September 23 from 10 a.m. to 2 p.m.

 Catch Andrew and Telisa every Tuesday at 9 a.m. on our streaming apps -- Amazon Fire, Apple TV and Roku -- and listen to Telisa on FM 104/AM 1240 WAVN The Trend weekdays at 10 a.m.